pradeep3sep/interviewquestion/README VueJs.md

 ```
 When the AsyncComponent is rendered, it will load the component definition asynchronously and render it when it is ready.

+### what is vue loader
+Vue Loader is a loader for Webpack, a popular module bundler for web applications, that allows you to write Vue.js components in a format that can be compiled into JavaScript code that can be run in a web browser.

+Vue Loader works by parsing your Vue components and their associated templates, and then transforming them into JavaScript code that can be included in your application.
+This allows you to write your components in a more modular and reusable way, and it also makes it easier to manage the dependencies between your components.

+Vue Loader supports many features of Vue.js, including template compilation, scoped CSS, custom blocks, and hot-reloading.
+It also supports pre-processors such as Sass and Less, and can be configured to use other plugins to extend its functionality.

+Overall, Vue Loader simplifies the process of building Vue.js applications by allowing developers to write components in a more intuitive and efficient way.

 ### How do you configure vue loader in webpack?
 ```
 // webpack.config.js